 1. "Helianthus" is the correct scientific name of the Sunflower, helia = sun and anthus = flower.

 2. Sunflowers are native to the Americas, being cultivated as far back as 3000 BCE.
 They were used for food, medicine, dye and oil.
-They were brought back to Europe around 1500 by the Spanish conquistadors.
+They were brought back to Europe around 1500 by the Spanish conquistadors.3.
+Sunflowers are one of the fastest growing plants and on average group to be 8-12 feet within six months.

 4. True to their name, sunflowers exhibit a behavior called heliotropism.
 In the morning the blooms and young buds will face east and track the sun as the earth moves during the day.
 Once their heads get heavier during the height of their bloom and seed production, the stems start to stiffen and they will generally remain facing toward the east and the rising sun.